We all have reasons to drink right now, and drink a lot, so it’s time for some cocktail knowledge. #nopoliticalreferencesbutdeargod.

 The reason?
 Shaking adds aeration, destroying the silky mouth-feel that’s the hallmark of a perfect martini.
 Worst of all, shaking a martini puts ice chips in the drink and dilutes it.
 The point of a martini is liquor, straight up.
 To many a bartender and connoisseur, watering it down is a sin akin to using PBR in a boilermaker.
 Martinis aren’t the only drinks that get shaken inappropriately.

-Here’s a list of what to shake and what not to shake.
+Here’s what to shake and what not to shake.

 The general rule of thumb: If a drink contains fruit juice, simple syrup, cream or egg whites, shake it.
 That’s because you want to aerate the drink, making it frothy and pretty.
 If it’s a drink that’s about the booze and without the sugary fruity crap, stir it.